cmditch/gsdk/README.md

 ## Copyright

 Design is copyright of [Creative Tim](http://creative-tim.com).
-You can purchase the rails version from [UiReady](https://uiready.io/items/get-shit-done-rails-version)
+You can purchase the Get Shit Done Pro Rails Version from [UiReady](https://uiready.io/items/get-shit-done-pro-rails-version)

 [Back to top](#table-of-content)